Atlantic Metro + VeloCloud

 4 Key Signature Components of our SD-WAN Solution

-1. The Edge device that is a Customer premises equipment (CPE).
+1. An Edge device, customer premises equipment (CPE), sits at each of your facilities.
 This transport overlay works across ANY combination of circuits that an enterprise deploys

 2. The Gateway integrates Atlantic Metro’s services onto your network.
 The Gateway and Edge communication with each other to provide all capabilities